Instructions to authors

-Web material are supporting material that cannot be included in the printed version because of space constraints and are not necessary in the full text of the manuscript but would nevertheless benefit the reader.
-They should not be essential to understanding the conclusions of the paper but should contain data that are additional or complementary and are directly relevant to the article content.
+Web materials comprise supporting materials that cannot be included in the printed version of the article because of space constraints and that are not necessary in the full text of the manuscript but would nevertheless benefit the reader.
+They should not be essential to understanding the conclusions of the paper but should contain data that are directly relevant to the article content.
+Excessively long Web materials (>50 pages) or those that contain information not directly relevant to the paper will not be accepted.
 Examples include more detailed methods, extended data sets/data analysis, tables, questionnaires, or additional figures (including those in color).
-These should be named Web Appendix, Web Tables, Web Figures or just Web Material.
+These should be named Web Appendix, Web Tables, or Web Figures.

 All material to be considered as supplementary data must be submitted at the same time as the main manuscript for peer review.
 Please indicate clearly the material intended as supplementary data upon submission.
 Also ensure that the supplementary data are referred to in the main manuscript at an appropriate point in the text.
 This material must be supplied to the production department with the article for publication, not at a later date.
 It cannot be altered or replaced after the paper has been accepted for publication.

 Files for supplementary data should be clearly marked as such and be accompanied by a summary of the file names and types.

 Please note that supplementary data will not be copyedited, so ensure that the material is clearly and succinctly presented and that the style of terms conforms with the rest of the paper.
 Also ensure that the presentation will be compatible with any Internet browser.